top of page

 While not directly regulated, the customers and end-users of financial services are significantly impacted by the operational resilience and exit strategies of financial institutions.
 Effective exit planning ensures that the interests of these groups are protected, particularly in terms of uninterrupted access to critical financial services and the safeguarding of their assets and personal data.

-• Regulations require financial institutions to prioritise the protection of client assets and data during an exit, ensuring minimal disruption to services.
+• Regulations require financial institutions to prioritize the protection of client assets and data during an exit, ensuring minimal disruption to services through risk-based strategies and robust TPRM programs.
 This indirectly places a responsibility on institutions to maintain transparent communication with their customers, offering reassurance and clarity on how their interests are safeguarded during periods of transition.

 • The systemic stability of the financial market is of paramount interest to consumers and the public.
 Exit strategies that consider the broader market implications contribute to maintaining confidence in the financial system, indirectly benefiting all users of financial services by avoiding panic and market disruptions.